compose-us-research/batch-tweets/README.md

 ![alt text][GoogleScript2parts]

-9. Go back to your Google spreadsheet, you should see a extra button named “Batch Tweets” in your navigation panel.
+9. Go back to your Google spreadsheet, you should see a custom button named “Batch Tweets” in your navigation panel.

 ![alt text][GoogleSheetsExtraButton]

 10. Click on it.
 This activates the script.
-An extra side panel opens.
+A custom side panel opens.

 ![alt text][GoogleSheetsSidePanel]

 11. Select what you need and press submit.

-12. This is it if you see this:
+12. You're done when you see this:

 ![alt text][GoogleSheetsScriptSuccess]

 13. Create a Zapier automation: Google Calendar to Twitter

-14. Create Tweets
+14. Create Tweets in your Google spreadsheet

 __Congrats, you automated your twittering with Google Apps Script.__